History and Development of the .32 Rimfire

 Revolvers

-- Smith & Wesson Model 2 Army – A well-known revolver chambered in .32 Rimfire Long, popular for personal defense and civilian use.
+- Smith & Wesson Model 2 Army -- A well-known tip-up revolver chambered in .32 Rimfire Long, popular during and after the Civil War for personal defense and civilian use.
+Over 77,000 were produced between 1861 and 1874.
+Union soldiers purchased these privately as backup weapons, and they saw extensive use on the frontier. (production figures vary by source, commonly cited around 77,000)

-- Harrington & Richardson Revolvers – H&R produced multiple revolvers chambered in .32 rimfire, often marketed as affordable alternatives to Smith & Wesson models.
+- Harrington & Richardson Revolvers -- H&R produced multiple revolvers chambered in .32 rimfire, often marketed as affordable alternatives to Smith & Wesson models.
+These were widely distributed through hardware stores and mail-order catalogs.

-- Remington Revolvers – Remington manufactured pocket-sized revolvers that were chambered in .32 rimfire, targeting the civilian market.
+- Remington Revolvers -- Remington manufactured pocket-sized revolvers chambered in .32 rimfire, targeting the civilian market.
+Their New Line series included .32 rimfire options.

 Rifles

-- Remington Rolling Block Rifles – Some versions of the Remington rolling block design were chambered in .32 Rimfire Long, widely used for small-game hunting.
+- Remington Rolling Block Rifles -- Some versions of the Remington rolling block design were chambered in .32 Rimfire Long.
+These robust single-shot rifles were widely used for small-game hunting and target practice.

-- European Sporting Rifles – Many European firearms manufacturers produced rifles chambered in this cartridge, particularly for hunting small to medium-sized game.
+- European Sporting Rifles -- Many European firearms manufacturers, particularly in Germany, Belgium, and Austria, produced rifles chambered in .32 rimfire, particularly the .32 Long and Extra Long variants.
+These were used for hunting small to medium-sized game and for Schuetzen-style target shooting.

 Decline and Obsolescence

-Despite its popularity throughout the 19th and early 20th centuries, the cartridge family eventually fell into decline.
+Despite its popularity throughout the 19th and early 20th centuries, the .32 rimfire cartridge family eventually fell into decline.
 Several factors contributed to this:

-- Advancements in Centerfire Ammunition – As centerfire technology improved, cartridges with more reliable primers, higher pressures, and better ballistic performance became the standard.
+- Advancements in Centerfire Ammunition -- As centerfire technology improved, cartridges with more reliable primers, higher pressure capability, and better ballistic performance became the standard.
+Centerfire cartridges could be reloaded; rimfire cartridges could not.
 The shift toward centerfire rounds rendered rimfire designs less desirable for serious hunting and self-defense applications.

-- Limited Military and Law Enforcement Use – Unlike larger calibers, it never gained widespread adoption in military or law enforcement circles.
-As a result, demand remained largely confined to civilian markets.
+- Limited Military and Law Enforcement Use -- Unlike larger calibers, the .32 rimfire never gained widespread adoption in military or law enforcement circles.
+As a result, demand remained largely confined to civilian markets, which were shrinking as better alternatives appeared.

-- Manufacturing Challenges – The cost of producing rimfire ammunition increased over time, particularly as demand dwindled.
-Many manufacturers phased out production in favor of more profitable centerfire rounds.
+- Manufacturing Economics -- The cost of producing rimfire ammunition increased over time, particularly as demand dwindled.
+Many manufacturers phased out .32 rimfire production in favor of more profitable centerfire rounds and the ubiquitous .22 Long Rifle.

-- The Rise of the .22 Long Rifle – The introduction of high-velocity .22 Long Rifle rounds using smokeless powder provided better performance, making the .32 rimfire obsolete for most practical applications.
+- The Rise of the .22 Long Rifle -- The introduction of high-velocity .22 Long Rifle rounds using smokeless powder provided better performance in a smaller, cheaper package.
+The .22 LR could do most of what the .32 Short Rimfire could do -- small-game hunting, target practice, pest control -- at lower cost and with less recoil.
+The .32 rimfire simply could not compete.

 Availability and Modern Collectibility